 We propagated the rhizome cuttings from a recent pruning, see the work we wrote about earlier.
 We also noted that there are several factors that can affect the growth rate.
 The obvious factors are the changes in seasons.
 We propagated the bamboo at the end of Summer.
 The Autumn to Winter conditions can affect the rate of growth.

-Slug eating the leaves of the bamboo is another factor that we mitigated successfully by applying Slug and Snail Killer around the new bamboo.
+Another factor that affect that growth of the bamboo plants was slugs eating the leaves.
+We mitigated successfully by applying Slug and Snail Killer around the new bamboo.
 In our experience, slugs disturbed the bamboo shoots and leaves from growing.
 As we added the protection, the bamboo shoots and leaves we left undisturbed.

 How to propagate rhizome cutting in two steps